 - If you or the employee do not speak English well, check to see if the court will be providing an interpreter at the hearing.
 If not, take someone (but not a child, another protected person, or a witness) with you to interpret for you.
 Click to find out more about court interpreters.

 - Most courtrooms do not allow children to attend hearings.
 Ask the clerk if there is a children’s waiting room in the courthouse.
 If not, arrange for child care for your employee or any other witness who may need it.

 Do not miss your hearing!

 If you miss it, the temporary restraining order will end and you will have to start over from the beginning.

 - When the courtroom opens, go in and tell the clerk or officer that you are present.

-- If you are afraid of the restrained person, tell the officer.
+- If your employee is afraid of the respondent, tell the officer.

-- Watch the other cases so you will know what to do.
+- Watch the other cases, if any, so you will know what to do.